adewils/adewils.github.io/_posts/2021-11-11-latest-episode-of-the-monday-evening-show.md

 ---
 ![]({{site.baseurl}}//adrian%20at%20media%20city.jpeg)
 ---
 The Late Show’s dead!
 Well… dead to me, anyhow!
-I’m now presenting the latest episode of Bay Trust Radio’s www.baytrustradio.org.uk alternative music show on Monday evening.
+I’m now presenting Bay Trust Radio’s alternative music show on Monday evenings.

 Here’s a podcast of the latest episode of my Monday Evening show on Bay Trust Radio.
 It's #109 featuring music from Led Zeppelin, Sparks, Hearing Aid Beige and Hurray For The RiffRaff!